 Owner and Funeral Director

 Gloria Dickerson Lasater, a native of Gambier.
 She is a 1994 graduate of Mount Vernon High School.
 Gloria began her employment with Dilley Funeral Service in 1995, while attending college.
 In 1997, she graduated from Cincinnati College of Mortuary Science.
 Gloria is a licensed funeral director and embalmer.
-In 1999, Gloria married her husband Brent Lasater and moved to Delaware.
-In the summer of 2003, both Brent and Gloria returned to Mount Vernon.
-Gloria is a member and club officer of the Soroptimist International of Mount Vernon and Knox County and a member of The Mount Vernon Country Club.
-Gloria and her husband Brent have three children: Carter and twins Avery and Ashton.
+She is a member and club officer of the Soroptimist International of Mount Vernon and Knox County.
+Gloria has three children: Carter and twins Avery and Ashton who attend Mount Vernon City Schools.
 She is the daughter of Leonard and Dottie Dickerson of Gambier.

 Jason is a Funeral Director Apprentice, working towards obtaining his Funeral Directors License.
 He is a 1996 graduate of Cazenovia College with a Bachelor of Science degree.
 Jason serves as the District Disaster Response Coordinator for the Three Rivers District as well as the Disaster Response Liaison for the North Central Jurisdiction of the United Methodist Church.
 Jason is a member of the Gay Street United Methodist Church and an Assistant Boy Scout Leader of Troop 339.
 Jason is originally from New Hampshire and now lives with his wife Taffy in Mount Vernon.
 They have two children, Patrick and Joslin.